Meet our Board

 While our team may be small, we’re mighty!
 Our crew maintains all the daily activities keeps the NFU-O up and running.
 But that’s not all, folks–we also take on a number of programs and special projects that help to advance the goals and objectives of the NFU-O. Our team certainly knows how to make hay when the sun shines.

-Sarah has been farming in the Kawartha Lakes region since 2005 and is an active member of local 345.
+Sarah has been farming in the Kawartha Lakes region since 2005 and is an active member of Local 345.
 She farms 100 acres with her family and raises pastured chicken and grass fed and finished beef.
-Sarah brings her background in marketing and fundraising multi-million dollar projects to the NFU-O, which has helped her grow the organization over the past six years.
+Sarah brings her background in marketing and fundraising multi-million dollar projects to the NFU-O, which has helped her grow the organization over the past seven years.

 Membership Development and Special Projects Manager

 Aric farms near Kingston, Ontario, and is an experienced community organizer.
 He was active in the NFU-O’s Food Down the Road Project, the New Farm Project, and the Save Our Prison Farms campaign.
 Aric works to develop new projects for the NFU-O, to facilitate training workshops, and to strengthen the NFU-O’s connections with allied organizations.